trongnhan1312400/sprint_5/StartedGuide/README.md

 - rotate_key.py: Rotate my verky and update it in the ledger.

 # How to run
-After building successfully the Indy SDK for Python, you are able to run those scripts as a python program.
+After installing successfully the Indy SDK for Python, you are able to run those scripts as a python program.
 ```
 python3.5 add_nym.py
 ```